 Whether you’re travelling from within the UK or internationally, getting to Brighton is easy.
 Day trips from London to Brighton are common and if you’re coinciding your trip, it’s worth checking out all the best London travel tips.

 It’s only a one hour journey via train from Central London and from London Gatwick Airport, just half an hour.
 You’ll also find good rail connections from most other major cities in the country.
-We suggest using Trainline for any cross country travel in the UK.
+If you’re looking for ways to travel across England on a budget. using Trainline for cross-country travel is a good place to start.

 You are not limited to train travel, however.
 Coaches are often a cheaper option, although the journey will be slightly longer.
 If you do decide to travel via coach, we encourage you to avoid the UK rush hour.
 You can check the routes and prices on National Express here.